 - For runners over the age of 60, we are allowing pacers beginning at the Ruby Jewel aid station (29.4).
 Pacers will need to park on the Ruby Jewel Rd below the Francisco Loop Rd and walk/run up to the Ruby Jewel aid station (1-2 miles).

 - The last 2 miles from the Ranger Lakes Road Crossing to the finish will be open for any family and friends to join their runner.
 Parking at Ranger Lakes is limited so please plan on running the 2 miles back from the finish to meet your runner.
-Pacers may not provide any assistance to their runners and are only allowed to provide company and moral support.
+Pacers may not provide any assistance to their runners and are only allowed for safety and moral support.

 - Runners may not receive any additional crew aid outside of designated aid stations.
 Crewing on the course will result in the immediate disqualification of the runner.